What is a Creative Director?

 As a creative director, you will be responsible for leading the creative process within advertising agencies or within the marketing department in-house.
 The creative process will include the planning and delivery of a strategic vision.

-You will have to give creative direction to the team you manage which will include art directors, copywriters and designers.
+You will have to give creative direction to the team you manage, including art directors, copywriters and designers.
 You will also be involved with planning the advertising.
 To be a creative director you will need to have a proven track record which demonstrates your creative thinking.
 You will be rewarded with fast progression, limitless opportunities and a salary that matches your success.

 Responsibilities

-- Building an environment for the creative team to work in and overseeing their ideas and projects
+• Creating a productive work environment for the creative team and overseeing their projects and ideas

-- Taking responsibility for the creative philosophy and the standard of output across the agency or department
+• Assuming responsibility for the agency or department’s creative philosophy and maintaining the standard of output

-- Pitching concepts to clients if you work at an agency, or presenting to directors if you work in-house
+• Pitching concepts to clients or presenting to directors

-- Overseeing several projects from start to finish, keeping to deadlines, and signing off on these projects before they are presented
+• Managing multiple projects from start to finish, adhering to deadlines and approving these projects before presentation

-- Liaising with clients to keep them informed and to highlight any issues
+• Communicating with clients to keep them informed and identify any problems

-- Understanding the commercial aspects of the agency or marketing department
+• Understanding the business aspects of the agency or marketing department

 Salary

-According to Glassdoor the national average salary for a creative director is £78, 823.
-Rates can vary depending on the size of the agency and the geographical location.
+The national average salary for a creative director is reported to be £78,823, although this figure may vary based on factors such as the size and location of the agency.
+This information is based on data from Glassdoor.
 The majority of roles in advertising are full-time, contracted roles with less than 20% of staff in freelance roles – more so in marketing and editorial.

 You should expect to work normal working hours between 9am and 5pm.
 However, evening networking events are common and you’ll be expected to work long hours when working on big campaigns.
 It is possible to have more flexible working options.

-- The office environment is young, dynamic and increasingly multicultural.
-It’s a work-hard, play-hard culture.
+• The office environment is young, dynamic, and diverse, with a work-hard, play-hard culture.

-- You’ll have the satisfaction of seeing what you and your team create in the marketplace e.g. on billboards or on television and other media.
+• The job provides the satisfaction of seeing your team’s creations in the marketplace, such as on billboards or other media.

 Qualifications